liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the beauty of the plan consists in its simplicity
 1. the curtains had faded in the sun
 1. come to an agreement
-1. on the verge of teers
 1. negative effect on productivity
-1. a cut on her leg
 1. 伤口
 1. 意识到
 1. confederal
 1. criminal plot
 1. nappy-changing
 1. people from diverse cultures
-1. in case of the asthma attack
 1. drink to the point of intoxication
 1. tiled walls and floors
 1. combustible substances
 1. passport application
-1. give command
 1. satiric/ironic/sardonic
 1. congress/parliament/council
 1. little evidence to support these hypotheses